sigsum/sigsum/named-policy.md

 ## Creating and publishing the policy file

-When a set of witnesses, witness groups, quorum rule and logs have been decided as described above, a corresponding policy file is created.
+When a set of witnesses, witness groups, quorum definition and logs have been decided as described above, a corresponding policy file is created.

 For each witness and each log, carefully ensure that the correct